swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

 - Attendees introduction
     - Name, affiliation/position, purpose for attending
 - Report from previous workshops
-    - What worked the best during your workshop?
-    - What was the biggest hurdle?
+    - Share some significant accomplishments and obstacles.
 	- Any changes or additions to lesson material?
 - Preparing for upcoming workshops
     - Specific questions about teaching and/or lessons?
 - Preparing for instructor training checkout
     - Questions about checkout procedure, lessons, or workshop organization?
     - Have you asked a question here yet?
+- Closing
+	- What are you most excited about for teaching Software or Data Carpentry?
 - Reminder to discussion session participants:
     - For big problems or concerns, start an issue on GitHub in the appropriate lesson or add to Google Doc of commonly mentioned concerns
     - For small typos, submit pull request to appropriate lesson